 It’s a well-known rule of thumb that low-skilled workers are often entitled to significantly shorter reasonable notice periods than more specialized staff – but could that old adage be on the way out?

-yer Cassandra Da Re has spoken out about the issue, warning HR professionals about recent case law which suggests courts are changing their approach.
+Leading employment lawyer Cassandra Da Re has spoken out about the issue, warning HR professionals about recent case law which suggests courts are changing their approach.

 “Traditionally, there had developed a practice and understanding that specialized, skilled, and managerial employees will receive longer notice periods on the basis of the character of their employment,” says Da Re.